 High school diploma & grades

-At this point, if you have dropped the ball, broken it and then lost it when it comes to your high school studies, the situation can look a little grim.
+Did you have bad grades?
 Do not under any circumstances let this limit your ambitions!
 Remember that most universities accept students with average high school grades, and generally understand that many students don’t fully bloom until after high school.
 Sometimes the passionate students simply don’t have the patience to concentrate on the subjects which aren’t their specific zeal, and this can bring down their GPAs.
 If this applies to you, don’t stress!
 Try to make up for it with some after school activities.

 Got good grades?
 Nice one, keep it up!
 However, keep in mind that there are several other people with as good or better grades than you have who are also applying to the same universities as you are.
 Being a big fish in your small high school pond means nothing, unfortunately, at a university where you are surrounded by other very bright students.
 Don’t let this worry too much, as this is a good reality check and will make you a better person in the future.
 For now, focus on the little things which set you apart and run with them!
 They will certainly be noticed and help you stand out!

-Some universities require a personal statement as a part of the application documents.
+Some universities require a cover letter as part of the application documents.
 It is roughly a 400-500 word statement that briefly describes why you want to study in a specific university.
 You should also outline how your past has prepared you to succeed in this university and what you’re planning on studying in this university.
 Remember also to mention how the studies at this university will generally improve your life and career in the future.

 Tips on writing this statement: Since you have very limited space to use, get directly to the point.
 Avoid any unnecessary information, repeating things and being too vague or too descriptive when writing your personal statement.
 This piece is not about your personality; it’s about expressing writing skills, and a solid interest in the field you’re applying to.